 If you do not agree to the data arising from your visit being stored and processed, you can prevent subsequent storage or usage with a single mouse click at any time.
 An opt-out cookie is placed in your browser and will Matomo will be unable to collect any session data.
 Please note: if you delete your cookies, your opt-out cookie will also be deleted and you will have to be reactivate it as required.

 Our website contains links to other websites in some places.
 We take all reasonable care to check these links.
 The company is not responsible for the content of linked pages or for ensuring data privacy on these pages.
 You can find further information about the social media presences accessible from our site by clicking here.

-For security reasons and in order to in order to safeguard the transmission of confidential data you send to us, this website uses SSL encryption.
+For security reasons and in order to safeguard the transmission of confidential data you send to us, this website uses SSL encryption.
 You can recognize an encrypted connection by your browser’s address bar, which changes from “http://” to “https://” and displays a lock symbol.

-When SSL encryption is activated, data that you transmit to us cannot by read by third parties.
+When SSL encryption is activated, the data you transmit to us cannot be read by third parties.

-If we have stored personal data related to you, we will only process this data for the time period required to serve the purpose it was stored for, or for the time period required by law.
+If we have stored personal-related data of you, we will only process this data for the time period required to serve the purpose it was stored for or for the time period required by law.